-After reading this blog, you will know what the Perseid meteor shower is and why you should come to Wadi Rum to see this spectacular phenomenon.
+After reading this blog, you will know more about the Perseid meteor shower and why it is worth witnessing this spectacular phenomenon in Wadi Rum.

 General information about meteor showers

-Meteor showers, more commonly known as ‘shooting stars’, like the Perseid meteor shower, start with asteroids and comets.
-Asteroids and comets are made up of a combination of loosely consolidated rocks and metals (asteroids) or loosely consolidated rocks, icy materials, and dust (comets).
-When an asteroid or comet passes close to the sun, it is heated.
-Because of that, it more or less slowly disintegrates, leaving a visible dusty trail of debris that lingers in space.
-Our planet quite often moves through such trails of debris.
-Then debris enters our atmosphere at extremely high speeds.
+Did you know that meteor showers, commonly known as ‘shooting stars’, are caused by asteroids and comets?
+These celestial bodies are made up of rocks and metals (for asteroids) or loosely consolidated rocks, icy materials, and dust (for comets).
+When an asteroid or comet gets close to the sun, it heats up, causing some disintegration which leaves behind a trail of debris in space.
+Sometimes, our planet passes through these trails, and some debris enters our atmosphere at extremely high speeds.
 The debris heats up due to the resistance of our atmosphere, causing the air to glow brightly as the debris passes through it.
-So, what you see in the sky is not the debris burning.
-It is the glowing hot air as the hot debris passed through the atmosphere.
+So, what you see in the sky is not the debris burning but the glowing hot air created by the meteor passing through the atmosphere.
 It is a reminder of the immense beauty and wonder of the universe we live in.

 The Perseid meteor shower